Atduyar/Minesweeper/README.md

 $ python3 python/minesweeper.py
 ```
 ## Requirements
-You need a terminal that supports ANSI escape codes and colours.
+- You need a terminal that supports ANSI escape codes and colours.
+- Python3, Nodejs and dotnet might need blessed librares.

 ## How to play
 ### Start a new game